thewoz/MPL/README.md

 # MPL
 Multi-Purpose Standard Library

-Why two tools may do a better job than one multipurpose tool?
+Why more tools may do a better job than one multipurpose tool?